cityofsmiles/calculators/README.md

-# calculators
+# Calculators and Solvers for Math Teachers

-A collection of calculators and solvers for high school Math teachers like me.
+This repo is a collection of calculators and solvers for high school Math teachers like me.

 ## Installation
 To install the algebra solver: